Women's Champions League: Chelsea take goal lead over Wolfsburg into second leg | DW | 24.03.2021

 This seemed to rattle Wolfsburg, who had been quite solid up until then.
 Eleven minutes later the nerves may have got the better of goalkeeper Katarzyna Kiedrzynek who threw the ball out to a Chelsea player who crossed it across the area to a waiting Harder, who made no mistake.

-Still, Emma Hayes will like the answer her women gave her on the pitch tonight: Chelsea have clearly come a long way indeed since that one-sided semifinal against Wolfsburg just three years ago.
+Still, Emma Hayes will like the answer her women gave her on the pitch tonight: Chelsea has clearly come a long way indeed since that one-sided semifinal against Wolfsburg just three years ago.